azagniotov/stubby4j/README.md

 ```
 usage:
        java -jar stubby4j-2.0.11.jar [-a <arg>] [-d <arg>] [-h] [-k <arg>]
-       [-l <arg>] [-m] [-p <arg>] [-s <arg>] [-t <arg>] [-w] [-wt <arg>]
+       [-l <arg>] [-m] [-p <arg>] [-s <arg>] [-t <arg>] [-w]
  -a,--admin <arg>      Port for admin portal.
 Defaults to 8889.
  -d,--data <arg>       Data file to pre-load endpoints.
-Valid
-                                YAML 1.1 expected.
+Valid YAML 1.1
+                       expected.
  -h,--help             This help text.
  -k,--keystore <arg>   Keystore file for custom SSL.
-By default
+By default SSL is
-                                SSL is enabled using internal keystore.
+                       enabled using internal keystore.
  -l,--location <arg>   Hostname at which to bind stubby.
- -m,--mute                      Prevent stubby from printing to the
+ -m,--mute             Prevent stubby from printing to the console.
-                                console.
  -p,--password <arg>   Password for the provided keystore file.
  -s,--stubs <arg>      Port for stub portal.
 Defaults to 8882.
  -t,--ssl <arg>        Port for SSL connection.
 Defaults to 7443.
- -w,--watch                     Reloads stub data upon changes to the main
+ -w,--watch            Periodically scans for changes in last modification
-                                YAML or referenced external files.
+                       date of the main YAML and referenced external files
- -wt,--watch_sleep_time <arg>   Thread sleep time when watch flag is enabled in
-                                milliseconds.
-Defaults to 100ms
+                       (if any).
+The flag can accept an optional arg value
+                       which is the watch scan time in milliseconds.
+If
+                       milliseconds is not provided, the watch scans every
+                       100ms.
+If last modification date changed since the
+                       last scan period, the stub configuration is
+                       reloaded
 ```

 ## Endpoint Configuration